CalebPecka/bioiSeniorProject/README.md

 ```

 Run the MergeMappingFile.R in my local Capstone folder to modify the metadata text file format.
 This will write a new manifest file with extended metadata information.
+The row "description" contains the patientID followed by a period followed by the time point when the stool sample was collected.
+These values allow us to identify the alpha diversity of each patient at any given time.
 ```
 qiime diversity core-metrics-phylogenetic \
   --i-phylogeny rooted-tree-qza \